GoogleCloudPlatform/software-delivery-workshop/labs/gke-progression/README.md

 # Continuous deployment to Google Kubernetes Engine (GKE) with Cloud Build

 ## Overview

 In this lab, you'll learn to set up a continuous delivery pipeline for GKE with Cloud Build.
+This lab highlights how to trigger Cloud Build jobs for different git events as well as a simple pattern for automated canary releases in GKE.

 You'll complete the following steps:

 * Create the GKE Application
 * Automate deployments for git branches